jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Ardina
 Set: The Herald
 **Clone of the Silver Surfer**
 **Clone of the Silver Surfer** refers to the "card title" Silver Surfer.
-This means the name at the very top of the card must be Silver Surfer. **AKA
+This means the name at the very top of the card must be Silver Surfer. **AKA** s don't count.

 # Arnim Zola (MC)
 Set: Crossover